 Nathalie Himmelrich the author of resource books for bereaved parents: Surviving My First Year of Child Loss: Personal Stories from Grieving Parents, Grieving Parents: Surviving Loss As A Couple and May We All Heal: Playbook For Creative Healing After Loss.
 As a relationship coach and grief recovery expert and bereaved mother herself, she believes that relationships (intimate and to other support people) are the foundation for a healthy grieving experience.

-She works privately with individuals or couples as a grief counsellor.
+She works privately with individuals or couples as a grief counselor.

 Her passion is writing and re-thinking human behaving and emoting.
 She’s processing her own experiences using her blog and you can also read her daughter Ananda Mae’s blog, where she writes letters to her identical twin sister, who left her body at a young age of 3 days.